nicklockwood/iCarousel/README.md

 	@property (nonatomic, readonly) CGFloat itemWidth;

 The display width of items in the carousel (read only).
 This is derived automatically from the first view passed in to the carousel using the `carousel:viewForItemAtIndex:reusingView:` dataSource method.
+You can also override this value using the `carouselItemWidth:` delegate method, which will alter the space allocated for carousel items (but won't resize or scale the item views).

 	@property (nonatomic, assign) BOOL centerItemWhenSelected;